 The University uses AU Alert, an emergency notification system that can send email, text messages and voicemails and post to Facebook.
 All Andrews University employees and students are encouraged to visit andrews.edu/go/myems and click on “Configure SMS Notification Preferences” to configure your personal emergency notification preferences.
 Andrews email addresses are automatically configured into your emergency notifications settings.
 You can add an additional email and your cell phone number to receive a text message (also known as SMS).

-A banner with any class cancellation information will be posted to the Andrews University website, and announcements will be posted on the University's Facebook and Twitter.
+A banner with any switch to remote learning/work will be posted to the Andrews University website, and announcements will be posted on the University's Facebook and Twitter.

 Please DO NOT call the Office of Campus Safety.
 Their lines need to be open to respond to emergencies and assist in other ways.
 The University's weather hotline will have the most up-to-date information: 269-471-7660 (listed in the campus information directory, page 1, under Emergency Numbers).